duydo/duydo.github.io/content/post/an_algorithm_for_finding_largest_right_truncatable_prime.md

 *p(k)* is prime therefore *a(k)* and *10p(k-1)*, or 2*5*p(k-1), must not have common divisors.
 This leads to value of *a(k)* must be 1, 3, 7 or 9.

-From above analysis we have an algorithm to find the largest right-truncatable prime as following:
+From above analysis we have an algorithm to find the largest right-truncatable prime:
 ```
 Algorithm of Finding Largest Right-Truncatable Prime (Input: N)
 (1) Let K = number of digits of N